Go to content

 -

-These captivating images showcasing the Junghans J28/20 "Worktimer" timing watch have been graciously provided by the Deutsches Uhrenmuseum Furtwangen.
+These captivating images below showcasing the Junghans J28/20 "Worktimer" timing watch.
 Notably, this particular variant of the J28 was conceived by the innovative mind of Hans Schlenker and even secured a patent in the United States in 1960 under the number US3077729.
 It is fascinating to note that this extraordinary timepiece stands as a unique and exclusive specimen, as it never entered production.

 Extract from the Junghans Stopwatch brochure 1965.